Sonderkommando Blaich: Aftermath

 The attack on Fort Lamy caused minor damage to installations and few casualties but destroyed fuel supplies, despite strenuous efforts to save them, reducing the supply of the Free French and the RAF in the region by half.
 The raid caused General Philippe Leclerc to strengthen the anti-aircraft defences at Fort Lamy and to start hit-and-run operations against the Italian forces in the Fezzan region of Libya.
 Sonderkommando Blaich continued operations against the LRDG during the first half of 1942.
-In June 1942 the Heinkel bomber crashed near Kufra after an engine failure.
+In June 1942 the Heinkel crashed near Kufra after an engine failure.
 The crew was rescued four days later but had to set the Heinkel on fire and this ended the Sonderkommando's operations.